mesa package

 seed: A new seed for the RNG; if None, reset using the current seed

-initialize_data_collector(model_reporters=None, agent_reporters=None, tables=None) None[source]
+initialize_data_collector(model_reporters=None, agent_reporters=None, tables=None) None[source]#

-class Agent(unique_id: int, model: Model)[source]
+class Agent(unique_id: int, model: Model)[source]#

 Bases: object

-Base class for a model agent.
+Base class for a model agent in Mesa.

 Create a new agent.